righi/hashie_data_mapper/README.md

 hashie_data_mapper
 ==================

-Extensions to the Hashie Ruby Gem for Working with Data Mappers
+An extension to the Hashie Ruby Gem for Working with Data Mappers.

+This is hopefully just a temporary project, pending the merge into Hashie of this pull request: https://github.com/intridea/hashie/pull/131